The Wild World of Batwoman: Reception and legacy

 Modern reception of the film has been very negative.
 Fred Beldin of the film database AllMovie gave the film one and a half stars out of five, noting the film as "a rip-off hack job no matter how you slice it, though its innocent veneer, period charm, and forced wackiness might endear the film to fans of similar goofs like Rat Pfink a Boo Boo or The Nasty Rabbit".
 Film director Fred Olen Ray noted the film has "all the earmarks of Warren's worst work, but rises above the level of something as tedious as Petrified World.
 It is funny in an unintentional way and sometimes is not hard to look at."

-Appearance on MST3K
+Mystery Science Theater 3000

-In 1993, The Wild World of Batwoman was released as episode #515 of Mystery Science Theater 3000 where it was featured with the short Cheating.
-This episode was released later on DVD by Rhino Entertainment and Shout!
-Factory.
+In 1993 The Wild World of Batwoman was featured in episode #515 of Mystery Science Theater 3000 along with the short Cheating.
+This episode was released later on DVD by Rhino Entertainment and Shout Factory.